nbgit10/ayto_solver/README.md

 ## Remarks

 This code is untested and rather a PoC than production ready code.
-It was developed for the German season 2 of AYTO currently airing on TVNow/RTL.
+It was developed for the German seasons of AYTO airing on RTL.
 It silently assumes that we have "Males" and "Females" and we only match a Male with a Female.
 Furthermore, all matches and truth booth couples need to be defined in the yaml file, first with the male name followed by the female name.
 This was done because of pure laziness and should in no way be meant to discriminate anyone.
 Code modifications would be needed to enable a season like "Come one, Come all" (season 8 AYTO US), where anyone can match with anyone.
 This also makes the optimization problem more complex and, hence, harder to solve.

 ## Optimization details